Powered By Blogger

 I enjoyed this - special effects were good - It was a PG so Leah came (6) and she loved it - a little scary with the snakes etc but it was Holly (11) who actually leapt from her seat about 15 minutes in (The Museum bit with the female teacher) but too be honest thats the only real jumpy bit.

-Take the kids and the Grandparents - even if it is preparation to watch the re-make of Clash of The titans out later this year !!
+Take the kids and the Grandparents - even if it is preparation to watch the re-make of Clash of The Titans out later this year !!
 COME ON!!

-See this if......You want to learn a little Greek Mythology with bond!!
+See this if......You want to learn a little Greek Mythology with Bond!!

 Sunday, 7 February 2010